scifio/scifio/README.md

 Additionally,
 [Bio-Formats](http://www.openmicroscopy.org/site/products/bio-formats) is
-[available as a SCIFIO plugin](https://github.com/scifio/scifio-bf-compat) for supporting hundreds of additional proprietary formats.
+[available as a SCIFIO plugin](https://github.com/scifio/scifio-bf-compat) for supporting more than a hundred additional proprietary formats.

 For users